RichardMendes/crud-dapper-challenges/README.md

 # crud-dapper-challenges
-Desenvolvimento de desafios em C# com Dapper e SQLServer
+Some challenges to develop skills in .NET/C# using Dapper and SQLServer.

-Projeto de blog com CRUD, alguns relatórios desenvolvidos diretamente pelo Dapper e SQL Commands.
+Blog project, containing a CRUD and some basic/advanced reports with Dapper and SQL Commands.